MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 #ms.custom: ""
 ---

-# Evaluate the load balancing capacity of your R Server configuration to operationalize
+# Evaluate the load balancing capacity of your configuration to operationalize

-**Applies to:  Microsoft R Server 9.x**
+**Applies to: Machine Learning Server, Microsoft R Server 9.x**

 The Evaluate Capacity tool allows you to test your own R code deployed as a web service in your own setup.
 The tool outputs an accurate evaluation of the latency/thread count for the simulation parameters you define and a break-down graph.